rtmigo/dmk_py/README.md

 The vault file format is virtually **indistinguishable from random data**.

-The file has no header, no constant bytes (or even bits), no block boundaries are indicated.
-File size will not give clues: the file is randomly padded with a size that is not a multiple of the block.
+The file has no header, no constant bytes (or even bits), no block boundaries.
+File size will not give clues: the file is randomly padded with a size that is not a multiple of a block.

 The only predictable part of the file is the format version number encoded in the first two bytes.
 However, even the first two bytes are not constant.